semijacks/apollo-server-express-api-with-user-model/readme.md

-This is a restaurant ordering app using apollo-server-express
+This is a template for creating apollo-server-express APIs with the user model already built in.
+This uses MongoDB.